serbinadrian/dev-portal/docs/ai-consumers/tokens.md

 ---
 # Page settings
 layout: default
-keywords: intro concepts, AGIX Tokens, Testnet, Mainnet, Faucet
+keywords: intro concepts, AGIX Tokens, Testnet, Mainnet, Faucet, introduction
 comments: false
 title: AGIX tokens
 description: The AGIX Token is an ERC-20 token, which is hosted on the Ethereum Blockchain.